section-engineering-education/engineering-education/content/articles/how-to-build-graphql-apis-with-expressjs-and-typescript/index.md

 `Lines 9 - 20` are where most of the magic happens.

 We have created a route for the GraphQL code where `graphqlHTTP` creates a handler for the route.
-If we run the app now, we'd get errors as we haven't defined `schema` and `root`.
+However, if we run the app now, we'd get errors as we haven't defined `schema` and `root`.

 ### API schema
 Create a folder called `schema` under the root folder, with the following files `schema.js`, `mutation.js`, `query.js`, and `index.js`.

-`types.js` is where we will write the app schema both for response and inputs, in `mutation.js` we write the resolver for mutations and `index.js` imports these files and exports `schema` from `types.js`.
+`types.js` is where we will write the app schema both for response and inputs.
+In `mutation.js`, we write the resolver for mutations and `index.js` imports these files and exports `schema` from `types.js`.

 In your `schema.js`, add the following: